mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 One of the most important criteria for the sale was to find a new owner who wanted to continue investing in the product, the team, and our customers.

-I asked other founders for advice about how to avoid a buyer who will simply gut the company and squeeze everything for short-term profits.
-The advice I heard was that I can't control what the new owner does after closing, so I shouldn't think about it.
+I asked other founders for advice on avoiding a buyer who's out to gut the company and squeeze everything for short-term profits.
+Their advice was that I can't control what the new owner does after closing, so I shouldn't think about it.

 It's true that I can't control how the new owner runs their business, but I think it's possible to screen out risky buyers.
 For example, if a private equity company like Idera approached me, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.

 I looked for buyers whose vision for the company aligned with mine, but I also recognized that my influence over the company ended on closing day.
-And I feel like that worked.

 The new owner runs the business his own way, but his approach matches what we discussed about his vision for the company.
-I didn't guarantee this outcome, but I think I increase my odds to some degree.
+I didn't guarantee this outcome, but I think screening buyers increased my odds to some degree.

 ### Revised the broker agreement so that the broker gets paid when I get paid

-The broker agreement that Quiet Light initially sent me said that their broker fee is a percentage of the purchase price, and it's due at closing.
+The first draft of the broker agreement that Quiet Light sent me said that their fee is a percentage of the purchase price, and it's due at closing.

 The problem I saw in that agreement was that I, as the seller, may not receive the full purchase price at closing.
 I sign with the broker well before I know the terms of any deal they might find for me.